Provably Fair Crypto and Bitcoin Blackjack

 The space for economic theories and models is already very broad within these very small groups of researchers.
 In the field of cryptography, very successful cryptocurrency designs were based on economics and mathematical models, which were not only free, but also allowed users to achieve trustless transactions without intermediaries.
 Examples of cryptographic protocols are the zero-knowledge proofs to secure communications, public-key algorithms to prove ownership of digital objects (like real-estate certificates, tickets to concerts etc.), the ShapeShift protocol to swap assets without going through a centralized exchange and the ephemeral addresses to send emails anonymously.

-Last update: 4. march, 2025
+Last update: 17. may, 2025